fmb-app/fmb/README.md

 ## What we have done so far

 ### Setting up the project
 A lot of time and effort was spent on setting up the project.
 Initializing the project with Node, React, Webpack and Babel as well as deploying it to Heroku.
-Troubleshooting was tedious when we tried deploying, but it is finally up and running!
+Troubleshooting was tedious when we tried deploying, especially getting ES6 syntax to work.
+Eventually we got it to work and now it is up and running!

 ### Systembolaget's API
 We spent a lot of time on getting data from Systembolaget's API, as it is not really an API in the common sense, but rather 3 .xml (?!) files containing the Products, Stores, and which Products are in Stock in all Stores.